-Seafaring Polynesians discovered Hawaii perhaps as early as 200 A.D. by paddling double-hulled canoes across thousands of miles of the Pacific Ocean.
-When in 1778 British explorer James Cook became the first European known to arrive, several chiefs ruled over different parts of the archipelago.
-Yet by 1810, King Kamehameha I had united Hawaii’s eight main islands into a single kingdom with the help of firearms obtained from white traders.
+In 1778, British explorer James Cook became the first European known to arrive.
+At the time, several chiefs ruled over different parts of the archipelago.
+Yet by 1810, King Kamehameha I had united Hawaii’s eight main islands into a single kingdom—with the help of firearms obtained from white traders.

-These early-arriving whites brought over Hawaii’s first venereal diseases and mosquitoes, along with smallpox, measles and other epidemics that reduced the native population by roughly 75 percent over the span of just a few decades.
-Hawaii furthermore struggled with repeated U.S., British and French attempts to exert their influence over it.
-British imperialists even carried out a brief takeover in 1843 before their superiors restored the kingdom’s sovereignty.
+These early non-Native arrivals brought with them mosquitoes, smallpox, measles, venereal diseases and other scourges that reduced the Native population by roughly 75 percent over the span of just a few decades.
+Hawaii struggled with repeated U.S., British and French attempts to exert their influence.
+In 1843, British imperialists staged an unofficial five-month occupation before their superiors restored the kingdom’s sovereignty.

-Kalakaua’s sister, Liliuokalani, took the throne upon his death in 1891 and soon began working on a replacement to the Bayonet Constitution that would restore the monarch’s power and give only Hawaiian subjects the right to vote.
+Kalakaua’s sister, Lili'uokalani, took the throne upon his death in 1891 and soon began working on a replacement to the Bayonet Constitution that would restore the monarch’s power and give only Hawaiian subjects the right to vote.
 After failing to get her new constitution through the legislature, Liliuokalani planned to enact it by royal fiat on January 14, 1893.
-Although she ended up deferring action on the advice of her handpicked cabinet, 13 men of American, British and German descent became so concerned about their future business and political prospects that they met at a Honolulu law office and arranged to depose her.
+But she ended up deferring action—on the advice of members of her handpicked cabinet, 13 men of American, British and German descent who had become so concerned about their future business and political prospects that they met at a Honolulu law office and arranged to depose her.

 Recommended for you